-Eczema Treatment Specialist Questions and Answers
+Eczema Treatment Specialist Q&A

-Eczema is a condition that causes your skin to become dry, red, itchy and bumpy.
-Our specialists at Piniella Asthma + Allergy can provide eczema treatment.
-Call us for more information or schedule an appointment online!
+There are many recognized skin disorders, and eczema is one of the most common, with over 31 million Americans having some form of the condition.
+It can begin at any stage of life, from childhood through adolescence to adulthood, and can range from mild to severe.
+Eczema is a condition that causes your skin to become dry, red, itchy, and bumpy.
+Our allergist at Piniella Asthma + Allergy can provide eczema treatment.
+Contact us for more information or schedule an appointment online!
 We have convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.

-The skin is the body’s largest organ, and is certainly the most visible, so conditions that affect it can be particularly bothersome.
-There are many recognised skin disorders, and eczema is one of the most common, with over 31 million Americans having some form of the condition.
+The skin is the body’s largest organ and is certainly the most visible, so conditions that affect it can be particularly bothersome.
+There are many recognized skin disorders, and eczema is one of the most common, with over 31 million Americans having some form of the condition.
 It can begin at any stage of life, from childhood through adolescence to adulthood, and can range from mild to severe.

 Contrary to what most people may think, eczema is not a single condition, but the name given to a group of conditions that cause itchy or inflamed skin.
 The seven main types of eczema are:

-- Atopic dermatitis (the most common)
+• Atopic dermatitis (the most common)

-- Contact dermatitis
+• Contact dermatitis

-- Dyshidrotic eczema
+• Dyshidrotic eczema

-- Nummular eczema
+• Nummular eczema

-- Seborrheic dermatitis
+• Seborrheic dermatitis

-- Stasis dermatitis
+• Stasis dermatitis

-Eczema is not contagious and therefore cannot be “caught” from someone else, and whilst the exact causes are unknown a combination of genetic and environmental triggers are believed to play a role.
+Eczema is not contagious and therefore cannot be “caught” by someone else, and whilst the exact causes are unknown a combination of genetic and environmental triggers are believed to play a role.
 Although eczema affects people of all races and ethnicities it appears to be more common in African Americans.

 The main symptom of eczema is itchy skin.
 The itch can range from mild to moderate, but it can sometimes become much worse and the skin can become extremely inflamed.
 Sometimes, when the skin is scratched excessively, it can bleed and this in turn makes the eczema worse